kubernetes/website/docs/concepts/controllers/statefulsets.md

 __Stable Storage__

-[Persistent Volumes](/docs/user-guide/volumes/), one for each Volume Claim Template, are created based on the `volumeClaimTemplates` field of the Stateful Set.
-In the example above, each Pod will receive a single persistent volume with a storage class of `anything` and 1 Gib of provisioned storage.
-When a Pod is (re) scheduled onto a node, its `volumeMounts` mount the Persistent Volumes associated with its Persistent Volume Claims.
-Note that, the Persistent Volumes associated with the Pods' Persistent Volume  Claims are not deleted when the Pods, or Stateful Set are deleted.
+[PersistentVolumes](/docs/user-guide/volumes/), one for each Volume Claim Template, are created based on the `volumeClaimTemplates` field of the StatefulSet.
+In the example above, each Pod will receive a single PersistentVolume with a storage class of `anything` and 1 Gib of provisioned storage.
+When a Pod is (re) scheduled onto a node, its `volumeMounts` mount the PersistentVolumes associated with its PersistentVolume Claims.
+Note that, the PersistentVolumes associated with the Pods' PersistentVolume  Claims are not deleted when the Pods, or StatefulSet are deleted.
 This must be done manually.

 ### Deployment and Scaling Guarantee

-* For a Stateful Set with N replicas, when Pods are being deployed, they are created sequentially, in order from {0..N-1}.
+* For a StatefulSet with N replicas, when Pods are being deployed, they are created sequentially, in order from {0..N-1}.
 * When Pods are being deleted, they are terminated in reverse order, from {N-1..0}.
 * Before a scaling operation is applied to a Pod, all of its predecessors must be Running and Ready.
 * Before a Pod is terminated, all of its successors must be completely shutdown.